 Attribution of fire activity is a critical component of satellite-based monitoring for environmental compliance.
-Higher resolution active fire data from VIIRS (375 m) and Landsat 8/OLI (30 m) confirmed the relative decline in fire activity on certified plantations compared to non-certified plantations and buffer areas in both 2014 and 2015 (Fig. 6).
-The
+Higher resolution active fire data from VIIRS (375 m) and Landsat 8/OLI (30 m) confirm the relative decline in fire activity on certified plantations compared to non-certified plantations and buffer areas in both 2014 and 2015 (Fig. 6).
+The VIIRS 375 m fire data provide a more complete characterization of the fire perimeter than MODIS on a daily basis.
+Although less frequent, Landsat 8 coverage every 16 days captures the precise location of active fire fronts, small fires, and persistent smoldering in peat areas that may last for many days (Fig. 6 and Fig. A4).
+High-resolution fire data improve our understanding of fire use for deforestation and agricultural management, with detections that can be more definitively

-VIIRS 375 m fire data provided a more complete characterization of the fire perimeter than MODIS on a daily basis.
-Although less frequent, Landsat 8 coverage every 16 days captured the precise location of active fire fronts, small fires, and persistent smouldering in peat areas that may last for many days (Fig. 6 and Fig. A4).
-High-resolution fire data offer improved understanding of fire use for deforestation and agricultural management, with detections that can be more definitively attributed to specific actors in support of monitoring, reporting, and verification.
+5 attributed to specific actors in support of monitoring, reporting, and verification.

-4 Discussion
+3 Discussion

-Following the issuance of the first RSPO certificates in 2009, certified oil palm plantations in Indonesia had lower firedriven deforestation and total fire activity than non-certified plantations, including during El Niño events.
+Following the start of RSPO certification in 2009, certified oil palm plantations in Indonesia had lower fire-driven deforestation and total fire activity during El Niño events than non-certified plantations.
 These reductions point to the potential for RSPO to contribute to REDD+ and to decrease fire ignitions during drought conditions.
-Our
+Our results direct

-- 10 findings of lower fire activity on certified plantations for both deforestation and land management during the 2009 and 2015 El Niño events contradicts earlier work by Cattau et al. (2015) showing higher fire activity on a small subset certified plantations, possibly due to a larger sample size of certified plantations in our study (N=154 compared to 28, with only 4 plantations on peat).
-However, certification did not halt forest losses or fire activity altogether, and rates of forest loss actually increased following the cut-off date for new deforestation but before the first RSPO certificates were issued.
-In - 15 addition, certified plantations currently account for a small fraction of total oil palm leases (e.g., 13% in Indonesia); noncertified plantations maintained higher rates of fire-driven deforestation and fire activity in recent years, including the 2015 El Niño.
-The opportunity exists, therefore, to enhance the environmental benefits of RSPO certification through expansion of certified plantations and strengthening of certification standards, including the use of satellite monitoring of fire activity and forest loss.
+- 10 contradict findings from Cattau et al. (2016b), likely based on the larger sample size of certified concessions in our study (N=140 compared to 28, including only 4 concessions on peat).
+However, certification did not halt forest losses or fire activity altogether.
+In addition, certified plantations currently account for a small fraction of total oil palm leases (e.g., 7% in Indonesia); non-certified plantations maintained higher rates of fire-driven deforestation and fire activity in recent years, including the 2015 El Niño.
+The opportunity exists, therefore, to enhance the environmental benefits of RSPO certification - 15 through expansion of certified plantations and strengthening of certification standards, including the use of satellite monitoring of fire activity and forest loss.

-Our study confirmed the pervasive use of fire for forest conversion to oil palm in Indonesia, with one quarter of forest loss identified as fire-driven deforestation.
-Fire-driven deforestation was less common on certified plantations in Malaysia and Papua New Guinea, and fire use for forest conversion declined to near zero after the start of certification in 2008-2009 in these countries.
-The long-term records of Landsat forest loss and MODIS fire detections provide robust evidence of changing fire use for land management in certified oil palm plantations.
+Our study confirms the pervasive use of fire for forest conversion to oil palm in Indonesia, with one quarter of forest loss identified as fire-driven deforestation.
+Fire-driven deforestation was less common on certified plantations in Malaysia and Papua New Guinea, and fire use for forest conversion declined to near zero after the start of certification in 2008-2009 in